 At a concentration of 0.5 M, these metal chlorides are low hazard.
 Note that 0.5 M copper(II) sulfate is corrosive to the eyes and irritant to the skin, so copper(II) chloride solution is preferable.

 Nichrome flame test wires (minimum of 10, cleaned)

 5 M hydrochloric acid in labelled test tubes

 Flame test charts (1 per student)

-In test tubes, approx. 0.5 M solutions of:
+In test tubes, approximately 0.5 M solutions of:

 lithium chloride (labelled Li+)